-The Article Authoring Tag Set defines a document that is a top-level component of a journal such as an article, a book or product review, or a letter to the editor.
+The Journal Archiving and Interchange Tag Set defines a document that is a top-level component of a journal such as an article, a book or product review, or a letter to the editor.
 Each such document is composed of one or more parts; if there is more than one part, they must appear in the following order:

 - Processing Metadata (optional).
 The metadata that concerns the XML file rather than the contents of the article.

 - Front matter (required).
 The article front matter contains the metadata for the article (also called article header information), for example, the article title, the journal in which it appears, the date and issue of publication for that issue of that journal, a copyright statement, etc. This is not textual front matter as appears in books, rather this is bibliographic information about the article and the journal in which it was published.

-- Body of the article (required).
+- Body of the article (optional).
 The body of the article is the main textual and graphic content of the article.
 This usually consists of paragraphs and sections, which may themselves contain figures, tables, sidebars (boxed text), etc. The body of the article is optional to accommodate those repositories that just keep article header information and do not tag the textual content.

 - Back matter for the article (optional).
 If present, the article back matter contains information that is ancillary to the main text, such as a glossary, appendix, or list of cited references.